Healthy Healer Project

 Evan Bloom, MD was the Assistant Physician in Chief for Human Resources for the Kaiser South Sacramento Medical Center where he also served as the Chief of Physician Health & Wellness and the Chief of Physician Well Being.
 He was recognized with the Sidney Garfield Exceptional Contribution Award from The Permanente Medical Group in 2008 for his innovative work in physician health and wellness.
 Evan is a graduate of UC Davis and the UC San Francisco School of Medicine and served his pediatrics residency at the Harbor/UCLA Medical Center.

-Jessica Mahony, MD is the former Chief of Physician Health & Wellness at the Kaiser San Francisco medical center where she taught clinical leaders how to lead engaged, resilient, and satisfied teams.
-She also led initiatives to build physician support and self care into the prevailing culture.
+Jessica Mahony, MD is the Founder of Pause and Presence Coaching where she supports physicians who are “successful on the surface but struggling underneath” and a founding leader of the Mindful Healthcare Collective.
+She is also Chairperson of the California Medical Association’s Subcommittee on Physician Wellness and the San Francisco Marin Medical Society’s Task Force on Physician Wellness.
+She was formerly the Chief of Physician Health & Wellness at the Kaiser San Francisco medical center where she taught clinical leaders how to lead engaged, resilient, and satisfied teams.
 Jessie is a graduate of Dartmouth College and the UC San Francisco School of Medicine and did her pediatrics residency at the Kaiser Oakland Medical Center.
-She is an Associate Clinical Professor at UCSF, Chair of the San Francisco Marin Medical Society’s Task Force on Physician Wellness, and certified coach and yoga instructor.

 Thomas Nesbitt, MD, MPH is the Emeritus Vice-Chancellor of for Strategic Technologies and Alliances at UC Davis Health.
 He worked with Governor Schwarzenegger and the UC Office of the President to establish the California Telehealth Network.
 He also developed the UC Davis Prime programs that prepare physicians to work in rural and underserved urban areas.
 His work was recognized with the UC Davis Transformational Leadership Award.
 He earned his undergraduate and medical degrees from UC Davis and his MPH from the University of Washington.
 Tom did his family medicine residency at the UW associated Spokane program.